Skip to main content

 • app_id (str) - App ID

-• algorithm (str) - Search algorithm (either 'nearest_neighbor' or 'brute_force').
-Defaults to 'nearest_neighbor'
+• algorithm (str) - Search algorithm: 'nearest_neighbor' or 'brute_force'.
+Default 'nearest_neighbor'

 • pagination (bool) - Enable pagination.
-Defaults to False
+Default False

 • pat (str) - A personal access token for authentication.
 Can be set as env var CLARIFAI_PAT